 - Figure out where you’re going to live.
 Consolidate and downsize your stuff for more options and a more manageable transition.
 Current research shows that the average studio apartment in New York City ranges from 550 to 700 square feet.
 The good news is there are many innovative ways to make even the smallest spaces both decorative and functional.

 Whether you wind up renting a place of your own—or need to stay in your childhood bedroom for a while—chances are, you’re going to need to store some of your most prized possessions from your college years somewhere.
-For the perfect sized storage unit to meet your needs, contact the experts at Gotham Mini Storage.
+For the perfect sized storage unit to meet your needs, contact the experts at Gotham Mini Storage the best mini storage location in Manhattan.